sebastian93921/tech-tracer/README.md

 # TechTracer

-An application for monitoring and analyzing network traffic, inspecting requests and responses, and visualizing network flow diagrams.
+An application for monitoring and analyzing network traffic, inspecting requests and responses, and visualizing resource Diagrams.

 ## Features